-Students seeking accommodations on the basis of disability must register with the office of TTUHSC Student Services at www.ttuhsc.edu/studentservices and the ADA Compliance Officer for Students (806-743-2300).
-Review the TTUHSC ADA policy located on the TTUHSC Student Services website.
+Students seeking accommodations on the basis of disability may contact the ADA Compliance Officer with TTUHSC at El Paso, student services office, tammy.salazar@ttuhsc.edu or the ADA Compliance Officer for Students and Director of Academic Support, Dr. Tammy Salazar (915-215-4365).
+ADA policy is located on the TTUHSC Student Services website.
 For further information, see www.ttuhsc.edu/studentservices/ada.